Who is F.O.A.L.?

 Ally McIver

-Ally McIver (Secretary) grew up in Florida, was born horse crazy and started riding when she was
+Ally McIver (Vice President) grew up in Florida, was born horse crazy and started riding when she was

 five (where she met Joe Tilden ... who knew?)